Getting a hang of it (digital canvas, that is)

 I think my search for perfect travel-friendly fiber-tip pen is over.
 It’s been over a year since I started to look for something that could replace my trusted Rapidograph.

 The dream pen that draws in pitch black is Staedtler Lumocolor permanent universal pen.
-The funny part is that I found it while cleaning art supplies bough at the last super sale at University Art.
+The funny part is that I found it while cleaning art supplies bought at the last super sale at University Art.
 Somehow I never gave it a try after purchasing.

 The ink is so opaque that areas of flat black look completely even, no cross-hatch effect, no distinguishable pen strokes.
 I am very happy.